thaler-lab/EnergyFlow/mkdocs/sources/docs/utils.md

 energyflow.pjs_from_p4s(p4s)
 ```

 Converts particles in Cartesian coordinates to FastJet PseudoJets.
+See
+the [`epxpypz_array_to_pseudojets`](https://github.com/pkomiske/PyFJCore/
+blob/main/README.md/#NumPy-conversion-functions) method of PyFJCore.

 **Arguments**

 - **p4s** : _2d numpy.ndarray_
-    - An array of particles in Cartesian coordinates, `[E, px, py, pz]`.
+    - An array of particles in Cartesian coordinates, `(E, px, py, pz)`.
+Any
+    additional features are added as user info for each PseudoJet,
+    accessible using the `.python_info()` method.

 **Returns**

-- _list_ of _fastjet.PseudoJet_
+- _tuple_ of _PseudoJet_
-    - A list of PseudoJets corresponding to the input particles.
+    - A Python tuple of `PseudoJet`s corresponding to the input particles.

 ----